MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-quote-closure.md

 By default, when your sellers close a quote, the Quote Close dialog box opens for them to enter additional information.
 As an administrator, you can customize this experience by adding quick quote close buttons that will let your sellers close quotes with just a click of a button.
 You can add these buttons to the command bar using ribbon customizations.

-Use the `quickQuoteCloseWithoutDialog` javascript method to add a quick quote close button to the command bar.
-You can add multiple buttons with different behaviors by passing different parameters to this function.
+You can define a new custom action in the quote entity ribbon customizations to add new button for the quick close functionality and use the `quickQuoteCloseWithoutDialog` javascript method as the command action method for it.
+You can add multiple buttons to enable different behaviors by passing different parameters to this function.
 For example, you can add a button to close the quote as lost and create a revision and another button to close the quote as lost and close the opportunity.
 Use the following parameters to customize the button behavior:

 - **StatusReason**: Specifies the reason for the closure. <br> **Allowed values**: 5 for Lost, 6 for Cancelled, 7 for Revise